Quantum State Tomography as a Bilevel Problem, Utilizing I-Q Plane Data: QST as bilevel SDP

-When $\bs F_{\ket{i}}$ are non-negenerate, this yields a strongly convex, unconstrained lower-level problem, which in turn can be substituted by its first-order optimality conditions.
-Then, it is possible to formulate the SDP \eqref{SDPdensity2} with the additional constraints, taking into account all measurement basis operators.
+When $\bs F_{\ket{i}}$ are nonnegenerate, this yields a strongly convex, unconstrained lower-level problem, which in turn can be substituted by its first-order optimality conditions.
+Then, it is possible to formulate the SDP \eqref{SDPdensity2} with additional constraints, taking into account all measurement basis operators.
+Explicitly, we have: